About Us:

 Dr April Elisabeth Pawar

 Dr Pawar is the Founder and Director of Oxford Writers’ House.
 She holds an MA from New York University and a DPhil from the University of Oxford, where she taught as a Rothermere American Institute Fellow.
 She is the former President of the Oxford University Poetry Society and a founder of Oxford’s chapter of English PEN.
-She publishes both fiction and non-fiction, and is interested in the intersection of literature and philosophy.
+Selected pieces of her writing can be found on her personal website: aprilpawar.co.uk

 Tom Stopford

-Tom is an Events Director and a local artist and writer.
-When not organising events, he is illustrating winning stories for the Peregrine Prize for Young Authors, or working on his forthcoming graphic novel.
+Tom is an Arts Fellow and a local artist and writer.
+He supports outreach efforts in the writing communities across Oxford, and is illustrating winning stories for the Peregrine Prize for Young Authors.
+He is also working on a forthcoming graphic novel.

 Steering Committee